ahmedaq/MPF-BML-GUI/README.md

     <b> macOS </b>
   </summary>

-1. Download the installer from the "macOS" directory in this repository, unzip the files, and install the application by following the guidelines in the setup window.
+1. Download the installer from the "macOS" directory in this repository and install the application by following the guidelines in the setup window.

 2. This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
 This procedure may take 10 – 15 minutes on a standard computer.